The Spring

 June in her eyes, in her heart January.

-- Rhyme Scheme: The poem follows an AABB rhyme scheme throughout its 24 verses.
+- Rhyme Scheme: The poem adheres to a consistent AABB rhyme scheme throughout its 24 verses.
+This creates a sense of order and predictability, contributing to the poem’s musical flow.

 Quotes to be Used

-These lines from “The Spring” are relevant to use when teaching about conservation and seasonal changes or delivering a lecture on climate change.
+These lines from “The Spring” are particularly effective when teaching about conservation, seasonal changes, or climate change.

 Now that the winter’s gone, the earth hath lost